montagejs/collections/README.md

 most quickly.
 This CommonJS package includes a `SplaySet` and `SplayMap` in `splay-set` and `splay-map` modules.

-Additionally, this implementation applies the insight that any Map can be implemented in terms of a Set provided that you can override functions that operate on the values within that set.
-All of the splay tree reference implementations opted to implement a map interface instead.
+All "map" implementations use an underlying "set" implementation.
+Any map can be implemented trivially atop a set by wrapping "compare", "equals", or "hash" to operate on the key of an item.

+The default equality comparison function is `===` or `Object.equals` if it is shimmed.
+The default comparator uses `>` and `<` or `Object.compare` if that has been shimmed.

 Both `SplaySet` and `SplayMap` implement a `log` function which can produce NPM-style visualizations of the internal state of the splay